pjakiela/ECON379/exercises/E4-DD1-desc.md

 where `type1` is the type of twoway graph (eg a scatter plot), `y1` is your first dependent variable, `x1` is your first independent variable, etc.  When we overlay plots in this way, we _usually_ use the same `x` variable in both plots - but not always.

+Note that we put a comma after our last plot, before we start listing options (like the plot title) that pertain to the entire graph.
+The `ylabel` option allows us to specify the start and endpoints for the y-axis, and the distance between tick marks and labels.
+The `ytitle` option
+allows us to specify a title (or label) for the entire y-axis.
+The `legend` option allows us to list which of the different twoway plots should be listed in the legen, and also how many columns the legend should contain and where it should be positioned on our graph.
+More information about using the `twoway` command is available if you type `help twoway`.

 Finally, we use the `graph export` command to save our graph as a `.png` file.
 You can also save your graph as a `pdf`.
 Your graph should look like this: